torvalds/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

 only available when one or more workques are bound to the iaa_crypto driver.

-When there are no IAA workqueues bound to the driver, the IAA crypto algorithms can be unregistered by removing the module.
+When there are anal IAA workqueues bound to the driver, the IAA crypto algorithms can be unregistered by removing the module.